Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 What happens during the test?

 Once the scan is complete, you can leave.
-Be sure to drink plenty of fluids to flush out any tracer left in your body.
+Be sure to drink plenty of fluids to flush the tracer from your body.

 What are the risks?